Zumarta/de.teralios.bbcodes/README.md

 Licence
 -------
-This package is free software and puplished unter the GNU General Pupblic Licence v3.0.
+This package is free software and puplished under the GNU General Pupblic Licence v3.0.